 To participate in all the events of the Association – viz.
 Annual meet, annual orations by experts from various fields, webinars/seminars.

-Travel grant – Four selected original research in a year (1stAugust to 31st july of next year) will be partially funded for presentation in National/International conferences after scrutiny and selection by a sub-committee formed by Executive committee.
+Members will be eligible for research grants, travel grants and be eligible for awards for publications, patents etc constituted by JAA.

 The committee will meet every Quarterly to scrutinise the proposals.

-Best three original articles published in a year (1stAugust to 31st july of next year) upon submission to the Alumni office will be scrutinised every july, by a sub-committee formed by Executive committee, prize money and certificate will be awarded during the yearly General Body meeting in August.
+JAA awards will be presented during the yearly General Body meeting in August.

-The limit of prize money awarded is subject to availability of funds.

 Article VI: Duties and responsibilities of all members.